CHROMAPSTR/GRAPHIC-DESIGNS/README.md

-I put my graphics designs in this folder to host them (these images are not for profit) just a passion project
+I put my graphics designs in this folder to host them (these images are not for profit) just used for projects and storage